-Since good system performance during low ambient operation depends on proper refrigerant charge, it is very important that this phase of the installation procedure be done carefully.
-Many times, poor system performance will be due to too little or too much charge.
-And in many cases, this will be the last item suspected.
+Good system performance during low ambient operation depends on proper refrigerant charge, therefore, it is very important that this phase of the installation procedure be done carefully.
+Poor system performance is often caused by over or under charging of refrigerant and may be the most overlooked.